datastax/pulsar-helm-chart/README.md

 Tiered storage (offload to blob storage) can be configured in the `storageOffload` section of the `values.yaml` file.
 Instructions for AWS S3 and Google Cloud Storage are provided in the file.

 In addition you can configure any S3 compatible storage.
 There is explicit support for [Tardigrade](https://tardigrade.io), which is a provider of secure, decentralized storage.
-You can enable the Tardigarde S3 gateway in the `extras` configuration.
+You can enable the Tardigarde S3 gateway in the `extra` configuration.
 The instructions for configuring the gateway are provided in the `tardigrade` section of the `values.yaml` file.

 ## Pulsar SQL
 If you enable Pulsar SQL, the cluster provides [Presto](https://prestodb.io/) access to the data stored in BookKeeper (and tiered storage, if enabled).
-Presto is exposed on the service named `<release>-sql-svc`.
+Presto is exposed on the service named `<release>-sql`.

 The easiest way to access the Presto command line is to log into the bastion host and then connect to the Presto service port, like this:

 ```
-bin/pulsar sql --server pulsar-sql-svc:8080
+bin/pulsar sql --server pulsar-sql:8090
 ```
 Where the value for the `server` option should be the service name plus port.
 Once you are connected, you can enter Presto commands: